google-research/neuralgcm/docs/api.md

 ## Demo dataset & models

-These constructors are useful testing purposes, to avoid the need to load large datasets from cloud storage.
+These constructors are useful for testing purposes, to avoid the need to load large datasets from cloud storage.
 Instead, they rely on small test datasets packaged with the `neuralgcm` code.

+For non-testing purposes, see the model checkpoints from the paper in the {doc}`./inference_demo`.

 ```{eval-rst}
 .. autosummary::